VickiLanger/OpenGates/README.md

 If you would like to contribute, feel free to make a pull request.

 First time?
-I suggest starting with adding some checklist items to `TBD`.
+I suggest starting with adding some checklist items to `checklist.md`.
 Check out [issue #1 to add items](https://github.com/VickiLanger/AntiGatekeep/issues/1) for more details.

 If you need more of a step-by-step, skim through [this article about making your first contribution](https://dev.to/vickilanger/open-up-to-open-source-contributing-5hla).